CamWeil/MATH4610/softwaremanual/16bmatobssub.md

         Enter matrix element b12: 6
         Enter matrix element b21: 7
         Enter matrix element b22: 8
-        A + B =
+        A - B =
         ----------
-         6  8
+         -4  -4
-         10  12
+         -4  -4
         ----------

-   **Usage/Example:** The routine defines two int variables, m and n, as well as three matrices with double elements, a, b, and ca. m and n represent the rows and columns of the two matrices, respectively, ca represents the sum of the two matrices, and a and b represent the matrices themselves.
-The value of ca is calculated using the loop:
+   **Usage/Example:** The routine defines two int variables, m and n, as well as three matrices with double elements, a, b, and cb. m and n represent the rows and columns of the two matrices, respectively, cb represents the difference between the two matrices, and a and b represent the matrices themselves.
+The value of cb is calculated using the loop:

         for(int i = 0; i < m; i++){
             for(int j = 0; j < n; j++){
-                ca[i][j] = a[i][j] + b[i][j];
+                ca[i][j] = a[i][j] - b[i][j];
             }
         }